StephenDataStax/dsbank-coreandsearch/README.md

 To create a table with CQL, the developer will issues commands very similar to SQL.
 A Create TABLE statement is used, columns are defined with data types, and some distribution model is determined by the primamry key.
 Aditionally, clustering columns determine the sort order of the data.
 In this example, our PRIMARY KEY is cc_no and transaction_time.
 This combination is a unique indentifer for each row of data.
 The data is then stored DESC by transaction_time since most queries will want the latest transcations to appear first.

-Some  rules to remeber when create a table in DSE:
+Some  rules to remeber when creating a table in DSE:
 * Every row in a DSE table must contain a unique primary key.
 The PK determines the primary key.
 * Distribution of data is automatically controlled though PK.
 * The data can also be sorted with clustering columns (CK).